truthcoin/www.truthcoin.info/_posts/2018-11-09-deniability.md

 Imagine that Alice and Bob are known associates, and they each of them **may** be users of Deniability.
 Further suppose that a ["chain analyst"](https://www.chainalysis.com/#solutions) already knows that UTXO #345 belongs to Alice.

-Finally, let us assume that the blockchain grows and that the new blocks contain exactly four transactions, shown here:
+Finally, let us assume that the blockchain grows, and that the new blocks contain exactly four new transactions:

+1. A txn which spends #345, and creates (#346, #347).
+2. A txn which spends #346, and creates (#348, 349).
+3. A txn which spends #348, and creates (#350, #351, and #352).
+4. A txn which spends spends #347, and creates #353.

+Here below, I show the individual TXOs as numeric values, and the transactions as multi-pronged arrows connecting them:

     #345 ----> #346
           \         \------> #348 ----> #350